kaylakyle/smart-contract-web-3.0/client/README.md

-This template provides a minimal setup to get
+This template provides a minimal

 Currently, two official plugins are available: